DulshanSiriwardhana/PlanItShare/README.md

 # PlanItShare
-Share your plannings to others to know.
+Plan and share your plannings to others to know.